 In general, Agile transformation gets a lot of support and there is enthusiasm from team members and their executives.

-Usually it is the middle management, for example, Product Line Managers, Business Unit Headers, Resource Managers, Program Managers, Portfolio Managers etc., that are responsible for the executing practical shifting from traditional methodology to Agile and be in charge of doing this successfully.
+Usually, it is the middle management, for example, Product Line Managers, Business Unit Headers, Resource Managers, Program Managers, Portfolio Managers, etc., that are responsible for executing practical shifting from traditional methodology to Agile and be in charge of doing this successfully.

-Whereas Delivery Teams typically are composed with those professionals involved directly in the planning, design and development of the project.
+Whereas Delivery Teams typically are composed of those professionals involved directly in the planning, design, and development of the project.

 If the product owner takes a back seat and offers poor or no guidance, the risk of project failure automatically increases.

-In most of the cases whenever a change is brought into an organization one of the major obstacles is the people’s resistance and ignoring the cultural implications of agile.
+In most cases whenever a change is brought into an organization one of the major obstacles is the people’s resistance and ignoring the cultural implications of agile.

-Because that management sometimes forces teams to use agility without any preparation and backup it can turn into failing shifting to agile.
+Because that management sometimes forces teams to use agility without any preparation and backup it can turn into failing to shift to agile.

 Thus, having a new approach and mindset overall will help for achieving an easier transition into agile and this way productivity will increase resulting in more successes.

-As other key factors on agility failure is proven to be the limited knowledge of the agile coach role.
+Another key factor in agility failure is proven to be the limited knowledge of the agile coach role.
 They don’t actually understand how and to what extent agile coaches can help the company.